 What is Artur Beterbiev's Record?

-Artur Beterbiev's record currently stands at 20 wins, 0 loses and 0 draws.
+Artur Beterbiev's record currently stands at 20 wins, 0 losses, and 0 draws.
 He is currently undefeated in a total of 20 contests.
-Of those 20 wins he has stopped 20 of his opponents, so his current knock-out ratio is 100%.
+Of those 20 wins, he has stopped 20 of his opponents, so his current knock-out ratio is 100%.
 He's boxed a total of 98 rounds, meaning his professional fights last 4.9 rounds on average.

-Artur Beterbiev's last fight took place against Callum Smith's on 13th Jan 2024, in Quebec City, Canada.
+Artur Beterbiev's last fight took place against Callum Smith on January 13, 2024, in Quebec City, Canada.
 He won by technical knockout in the 7th round.
-That fight was 2 months and 6 days ago.
+That fight was 6 months and 14 days ago.

-Beterbiev's last 5 fights have come over a period of 4 years, 2 months and 26 days, meaning he has been fighting on average every 10 months and 5 days.
+Beterbiev's last 5 fights have come over a period of 4 years, 2 months and 26 days, which means he has been fighting approximately every 10 months and 5 days.
 In those fights, he fought a total of 39 rounds, meaning that they have lasted 7.8 rounds on average.

 What belts does Artur Beterbiev hold?

-He currently holds the WBC World Light heavyweight, IBF World Light Heavyweight and WBO World Light heavyweight championships.
+He currently holds the WBC World Light heavyweight, the IBF World Light Heavyweight, and the WBO World Light heavyweight championships.

-He won WBC World Light heavyweight belt against Oleksandr Gvozdyk, beating him by technical knockout in the 10th round on 18th October 2019.
-He has held this belt for a total of 1614 days (4 years, 5 months and 1 day) and has defended the belt 5 times.
-His first mandatory for his WBC belt is due against Joshua Buatsi.
+He won WBC World Light heavyweight belt against Oleksandr Gvozdyk, beating him by technical knockout in the 10th round on October 18, 2019.
+He has held this belt for a total of 1744 days (4 years, 9 months and 9 days) and has defended the belt 5 times.
+His first mandatory for his WBC belt is due against Oleksandr Gvozdyk.

-He won WBO World Light heavyweight belt against Joe Smith Jr, beating him by technical knockout in the 2nd round on 18th June 2022.
-He has held this belt for a total of 640 days (1 year, 9 months and 1 day) and has defended the belt 2 times.
-He is yet to make a mandatory defence of this belt.
+He won WBO World Light heavyweight belt against Joe Smith Jr, beating him by technical knockout in the 2nd round on June 18, 2022.
+He has held this belt for a total of 770 days (2 years, 1 month and 9 days) and has defended the belt 2 times.
+He is yet to make a mandatory defense of this belt.

 Beterbiev was born in Russia.